No Products in the Cart

 The potential impact of CBD is explained by the way it mimics the effects of two important substances produced in your body, the endocannabinoids anandamide, and 2-AG.
 CBD mimics the effects of these chemical messengers and relays urgent signals to their corresponding receptors located throughout your body, the receptors of your endocannabinoid system (ECS).

 Not that long after identifying this previously undiscovered communication system, researchers determined that its primary function was to regulate the processes involved in homeostasis, the internal balance required for survival.
-When internal or external forces threaten to disrupt that balance, homeostasis restores equilibrium.
+When internal or external forces threaten to disrupt that balance, CBD helps restore that equilibrium (Homeostasis).
 Since ECS function helps regulate everything from your moods, emotions, and immune system responses to muscle function and the perception of pleasure and pain, the benefits of using CBD seems to depend on which processes might be restored to balance through ECS support.

 Since everyone’s body chemistry is different, the only way to know how you might feel after using CBD is to try it.
 CBD-infused products can be used daily or as needed.
 However, it can take time for your system to respond.
 Based on our 2019 survey results, most daily users tend to find CBD more effective and feel the results sooner, than respondents using CBD as needed.
 Most reported favorable results within 7-14 days of consistent use.